Thanks for visiting our website. We get a lot of questions on a daily basis - you may find the most common answers here!

 I found an unsterilized street cat, what should I do?

-If you are able to handle the cat yourself please help us out and take it the cat to the clinic we work with.
+If you are able to handle the cat yourself please help us out and take it the cat to a clinic we work with.
 We can give you the details if you contact us through Facebook message or email.

 If the cat is feral and you are unable to handle it, please contact us so we can hand you the direct contact number of our trapper.
 Our trapper needs to know the following: